newfold-labs/wp-module-hosting/README.md

 </a>

 # WordPress Hosting Module
-A Newfold module that manages the Hosting panel on the plugin page and serves as middleware for interacting with hosting services via Hiive.
+A Newfold module that manages the Hosting panel on the plugin page and serves as middleware for interacting with hosting services.

 ## Installation